 - The Library administers Article Processing Charges (APCs) on behalf of the University.
 As open access evolves we will manage the relationship between APCs and journal “Read & Publish” subscription prices to ensure that the balance is fair and equitable.

-- The University Librarian reserves the right to adapt any part of this policy without consultation should emergency circumstances (e.g. fire/water damage, pandemic, financial crisis) dictate that it cannot be followed precisely.
+The University Librarian reserves the right to adapt any part of this policy without consultation should emergency circumstances (for example, fire/water damage, pandemic, financial crisis) dictate that it cannot be followed precisely.